 This also applies when you have standards in your team that help work happen more effectively or to a minimum level of quality.

 For example, you may have mandatory daily meetings to understand what will be happening on a particular day.
 Or you may need information recorded in a particular way to be able to produce reports.

 It is in these situations when sometimes it is best to say “this is how it needs to be”.
 You may have a discussion about changing the rules if people think they aren’t working.
 But while the rules still exist, your team should follow them.

 4. Use Directive Leadership When You Need a Quick Decision

 It’s nice to be collaborative in decision making, because everyone gets to have their say.
 This takes longer than making the decision yourself, but can result in an outcome which everybody finds more acceptable.

 Sometimes when you try to include everyone in making decisions, it prolongs the process.
 If you consult everybody in your team for a decision, it will take a long time.

 Occasionally, it is better for a bad decision to be made, than for no decision to be made at all.

-Any decision will drive activity forward, while stalled decision making results in weeks and months of inactivity as people look for the perfect resolution to the problem.
-Showing directive leadership in this case is likely to break the deadlock and get things moving.
+Any decision will move things forward.
+However, stalled decision making results in long periods of inactivity as people look for the perfect solution.
+Using directive leadership is more likely to break the deadlock and get things moving.